Table of Contents

 - Arguments for Free Will

-- Principle of Alternate Possibilities
+- Moral Responsibility and the Principle of Alternate Possibilities

 “The most contentious question of metaphysics, the most contentious science” (David Hume)